Wool Winter Sleigh

 How fun would it be to take a horse drawn ride in a fresh snow?
 Imagine breathing brisk, cool air while snuggled under a warm quilt.
 There is just something exciting about this nostalgic scene captured on my fun penny rug made from Marcus Fabric wool.

-Want the kit?
-Visit Calico Patch to buy it today!
+Get all the fabrics, hand selected by Vicki!
+Visit Calico Patch to buy the kit today!

 Requirements based on 42” usable width of fabric.